Multi-party Semi-quantum Secret Sharing Protocol based on Measure-flip and Reflect Operations: Conclusion

 \section{Conclusion}

-In this paper, by utilizing the $(n+1)$-qubit GHZ states and the idea of semi-quantum, we propose an MSQSS protocol, where the specific messages can be shared by quantum Alice to $n$ classical parties (Bob$_i$, $i=1,2,\dots,n$).
-Only the classical parties cooperate together can recover Alice's messages.
-After security analysis, the protocol can resist most typical external and internal attacks.
-Compared with existing MSQSS protocols, the protocol has merits in the qubit efficiency, quantum resources, and shared messages types (i.e., the shared messages are specific rather than random).
-In our protocol, using measure-flip and reflect operations, the measured qubits and reflected qubits can be used as the secret keys instead of only the measured qubits, which provides an idea to improve the qubit efficiency for multi-party semi-quantum protocols.
-In addition, our protocol is feasible with prior art because no entanglement measurements and unitary operations are required. \\ \\ \\ \textbf{Acknowledgments} This work was supported by the BUPT Excellent Ph.D Students Foundation under Grant CX2021117, the National Natural Science Foundation of China under Grant 92046001, 61962009, the Fundamental Research Funds for the Central Universities under Grant 2019XD-A02.
+In this paper, by utilizing the $(n+1)$-qubit GHZ states and the idea of semi-quantum, a multi-party semi-quantum secret sharing protocol is proposed, where the specific messages can be shared by quantum Alice to $n$ ``classical'' parties (Bob$_i$, $i=1,2,\dots,n$).
+Only the ``classical'' parties cooperate together can recover Alice's messages.
+Unlike previous protocols that rely on measurement outcomes as keys, this protocol establishes keys among users by utilizing measure-flip and reflect operations performed by ``classical'' users.
+This effectively improves the utilization of transmitted particles, providing a new approach to enhance the qubit efficiency of multi-party semi-quantum protocols.
+Furthermore, our protocol is feasible with existing technologies since complex entanglement measurements and unitary operations are not required.
+The relevant circuit simulation also shows that the designed protocol is correct and feasible.
+The proposed protocol is resistant to most typical external and internal attacks and has advantages in terms of scalability, qubit efficiency and type of shared message.
+Therefore, this protocol may be more consistent with the needs of practical secret sharing tasks.

+In future research, we will explore the application scenarios and performance optimization of semi-quantum secret sharing protocols.
+In practical secret sharing scenarios, the addition and removal of users are common occurrences.
+However, current research can only achieve secret sharing between fixed users.
+Therefore, how to dynamically realize semi-quantum secret sharing will be the focus of the next stage. \\ \\ \\ \textbf{Acknowledgments} This work was supported in part by the Key Research and Development Program of Ningxia Hui Autonomous Region, grant number ``2021BEG02007'' and the Open Research Fund of Key Laboratory of Cryptography of Zhejiang Province, grant number ``No. ZCL21006''.